kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 		- Cass values life, taking the new prisoners with us.
 He asked what Glubbery intends to do when they make it to the surface.
 Does he have a home to return to?
 Glubbery said sort of but doesn't want to go back yet.
 Has some growing to do.
 		- Zephy was crying.
 Glubbery tried to lick her face, she wiped off her own tears and let him lick it.
 Said
 		- Construct was beeping faster as we came close by.
 Proximity monitor, alarm.
 Probably protecting something.
 		- Valindra Thaumaturgied its hatch open, I telekinetically ripped all the wiring out.
-We took a bunch of rations from their supplies.
+We took a bunch of rations from the guard supplies, 30-40.
+		- I insighted Vesh'ta's directions as she led us out, she looks vaguely amused and a little annoyed by the distraction, but still seems confident that you should be moving forward.